-21. What if I have other health insurance?
+22. What if I have other health insurance?

 If you, or your dependent(s), have other insurance, this Plan and your other plan will coordinate benefit payments.
 One plan will be primary and the other secondary.
 Generally, the plan that covers you, or your dependent, through work is the primary plan; for example, if your spouse has coverage at work, that plan will be primary for your spouse.
 The primary plan will pay first and the secondary plan may reimburse you for the remaining expenses up to the allowed amount.
 This process is known as Coordination of Benefits.
-(See pages 95-98 for more information.)
+(See pages 97-100 for more information.)

-22. If I change 32BJ covered employers, what happens to my health coverage?
+23. If I change 32BJ covered employers, what happens to my health coverage?

-If you change covered employers and you have a break of 91 days or less in employment, your coverage will begin on your first day back at work.
+Effective July 1, 2014, if you change covered employers and you have a break of 91 days or less in employment, your coverage will begin on your first day back at work.
 If there is more than a 91 day break in employment, your coverage will not begin until you complete 90 consecutive days of employment with your new covered employer.
+See page 17 for information on the rule prior to July 1, 2014.

-23. If I leave the industry or retire, how long can I stay on the health coverage?
+24. If I leave the industry, how long can I stay on the health coverage?